Matrix nearness problems and eigenvalue optimization: Gradient flow

 With our choice of $f(\lambda)=-\Re\,\lambda$ we aim to find a rightmost point of this set.
 (This set is the boundary of the $\eps$-pseudospectrum of $A$.
-The problem of computing the real part of a rightmost point will be discussed in detail in Chapter~\ref{chap:pseudo}.)
+The problem of computing the real part of a rightmost point will be discussed in detail in Chapter~\ref{chap:pseudo}.) \bng The behaviour of Algorithm \ref{alg_prEul} applied to the matrix \eqref{eq:example} is illustrated in Figure \ref{fig:split-1}.
+The initial step size is set to $h=0.1$. \eng